uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 Channels usually form around a particular topic, such as Python, Music, TV show fans, Gaming or Hacking.
 Convention dictates that channel names start with one or two # symbols, such as #python or ##TheBigBangTheory.
-*Conventions* are different to protocols in that they aren’t actually enforced by the protocol, but people choose to use it that way.
+{glossary-link term="convention"}Conventions{glossary-link end} are different to protocols in that they aren’t actually enforced by the protocol, but people choose to use it that way.

 To get started with IRC, first you should get a client.
 A client is a program that let's you connect.